 I’ve mentioned my affection for Nicholas Meyer’s work here before.
-The two Star Trek movies he directed, Star Trek II: The Wrath of Khan and Star Trek VI: The Undiscovered Country are my favorites of the Trek film series, and I thoroughly enjoyed all three of his Sherlock Holmes novels, The Seven Per-Cent Solution, The West End Horror, and The Canary Trainer.
+The two Star Trek movies he directed, Star Trek II: The Wrath of Khan and Star Trek VI: The Undiscovered Country are my favorites of the Trek film series, and I thoroughly enjoyed all three of his Sherlock Holmes novels, The Seven Per-Cent Solution, The West End Horror, and The Canary Trainer, as well as the 1976 movie version of The Seven Per-Cent Solution.
 I also highly recommend Meyer’s memoir about his experiences in Hollywood, The View From The Bridge.
 And I look forward to seeing his return to the Star Trek Universe in Star Trek: Discovery this fall.

 But today I’m going to talk about the first movie that Meyer directed, 1979’s Time After Time.